SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Compilation_Time_Assembly_Binding.md

 In a protocol XML, you can add an assembly reference via the [dllImport](xref:Protocol.QActions.QAction-dllImport) attributes.
 In an Automation script XML, you can add a reference via the [Param type="ref"](xref:DMSScript.Script.Exe.Param-type) tag.

-Note that, in solution-based development you do not add these.
-Instead, you add references to the csproj file, which are then converted by DIS to entries in the `dllImport` attribute or [Param type="ref"](xref:DMSScript.Script.Exe.Param-type) tags.
+Note that in solution-based development you do not add these.
+Instead, you add references to the .csproj file, which are then converted by DIS to entries in the `dllImport` attribute or [Param type="ref"](xref:DMSScript.Script.Exe.Param-type) tags.

 Also note that some assembly references are added by default.
 For more information, refer to the documentation of the [dllImport](xref:Protocol.QActions.QAction-dllImport) attribute (for protocol QActions) or to [Adding C# code to a script in Cube](xref:Adding_CSharp_code_to_an_Automation_script#adding-c-code-to-a-script-in-cube) for Automation script C# exe blocks.